arthurio/fastapi-filter/docs/index.md

 ## Filter

-Based on the type of ORM/ODM you use there might be some slightly different setup for your classes (e.g. `collection` vs. `model` in the `Config` class of the filter).
-But the bottom line is defining the fields you want to filter on and the type of operator you want, then tie your filter to a specific model/collection.
+The philosophy of **fastapi_filter** is to be very declarative.
+You define the fields you want to be able to filter on as well as the type of operator, then tie your filter to a specific model.

 ### Examples